mishmanners/Free-Learning-Content/free-learning.md

 Passed on by a "Master C#" friend.
 This one came highly recommended for anyone wanting to learn unity and Master C#.

+### Vue Mastery

+One of the coolest places to learn Vue JS is [Vue Mastery](https://www.vuemastery.com/courses/).
+Vue JS a JavaScript framework for creating awesome apps, animations, transitions, and more.
+Make your websites pretty, and these courses are super easy to understand, follow along, and build from scratch.
+Beginner right up to advance.

 ### Ruby Warrior

 https://www.bloc.io/ruby-warrior#/